-Households have to meet income tests unless all members are receiving TANF, SSI, or in some places general assistance.
-Most households must meet both the gross and net income tests, but a household with an elderly person or a person who is receiving certain types of disability payments only has to meet the net income test.
+Households have to meet income standards unless all members are receiving TANF, SSI, or in some places general assistance.
+Most District households will qualify for expanded categorical eligibility.
+These households must meet the maximum gross monthly income standard for expanded categorically eligible households.
+Households who qualify for expanded categorical eligibility do not need to meet the regular maximum gross monthly income eligibility standard nor the maximum net monthly income eligibility standard.
+A household with an elderly person or a person who is receiving certain types of disability payments does not need to meet either of the gross income standards, and will not need to meet the net income standard when their income is below the gross income standards.
 Households, except those noted, that have income over the amounts listed below cannot get SNAP benefits.

 Eligibility Standard for Expanded